schmudde/netart.today/README.md

 ## Submissions

 Pull requests are welcome!
-If you found a corner of the internet that was once dedicated to a work of net/digital/telematic art, please make a submission or eMail me.
+If you find a place on the internet that holds net.art debris, please make a submission or eMail me.
+Formal submission requirements are below.
+If that's too intimidating, please simply eMail me.
 My contact information is [here](https://schmud.de/pages/about.html).

-To maintain the integrity of the gallery, the submission modest requirements are somewhat strict.
-Please attempt to fill out as many data points as possible.
+To maintain the integrity of the gallery, I do ask you to fill in as many requisite data points as possible.
 The format is available under `resources/art.edn` - also available as a [spreadsheet](https://airtable.com/shrhfvcQCI9R30J5F/tbl9PWDyk2nyBLy7R) if you think it is more readable.

 Here is the explanation of each data point: